jieyinglan/jieyinglan.github.io/_posts/2024-08-01-applied-data-science-project.md

 ![image](https://github.com/user-attachments/assets/a96588cc-512b-44ff-95b3-ce53609567da)

 **Model Training**
-- All three models were trained on the resampled dataset using key features like product ID, love counts and sentiment score as the goals is to predict the binary outcome whether a Sunscreen product is a best-seller or not.
+- All three models were trained on the resampled dataset using key features like 'product ID' and 'sentiment score' as the goals is to predict the binary outcome whether a Sunscreen product is a best-seller or not.

 *- Final output ‘is_best_seller’ column:*

 ![image](https://github.com/user-attachments/assets/e87ced52-7e1a-45e1-9d78-79ba39f39798)

-- Monitor the relationship between ‘loves_count’ and ‘sentiment_score’ to the best-seller status, ensure that model captured the relevant patterns.
+- Monitor the relationship between sentiment_score and the best-seller status to ensure that the model captured the relevant patterns.
 ![image](https://github.com/user-attachments/assets/e5d2e06e-fecd-42e6-9acb-228e9b26212b)